 In some countries, if you are given permission to sell a product, providing a technical manual in your purchaser’s language might be compulsory.
 However, this isn’t necessarily a straightforward task.

 5 simple translation tips:

-1. Look for previous examples of a technical manual translation in your company
+1. Look for previous examples of technical manual translation services in your company

 2. Agree with your translator usage of terminology and keywords

 You may be able to access these from previously translated manuals or start to devise your own that can be used throughout any of your company’s technical manuals which shows company consistency.